Azure/ACE_Azure_ML/README.md

 1. Knowledge of basic datascience, machine learning, and artificial intelligence concepts
 1. Moderate skills in coding with Python
-1. An Azure Subscription (unless provided by us)
+1. An Azure Subscription (unless provided to you)

 # Getting Started